-More useful to buyers and sellers.
-Unlike a bank valuation, a market valuation is designed to help you make a decision how much to buy or sell a property for by comparing to other, similar property sales.
+• More useful to buyers and sellers.
+Unlike a bank valuation, a market valuation is designed to help you decide how much to buy or sell a property for by comparing it to other, similar property sales.
+The bank valuation, on the other hand, will help you work out how much you can borrow.

 Bank valuations

-Lower than market valuations.
-The bank is estimating the price it would get for the property if sold in the event the buyer can't make repayments.
-Unlike a private seller the bank is motivated by the urgency of selling a property to recoup their potential losses.
+• Lower than market valuations.
+The bank is estimating the price it would get for the property if it were sold in the event the buyer can't make repayments.
+Unlike a private seller, the bank is motivated by the urgency of selling a property to recoup its potential losses.

-Selling costs.
-The lender also has to factor in such selling costs as real estate commission, legal fees and other costs.
+• Selling costs.
+The lender also has to factor in selling costs, such as real estate commission, advertising, legal fees and other expenses related to the sale of a property.

-More useful to the bank.
-A bank valuation isn't really for a buyer at all.
-It's for the lender.
-They may not even choose to share the valuation with you.
+• More useful to the bank.
+A bank valuation isn't as useful for a buyer and the lender may not even choose to share the valuation with you – it is completely at its discretion.
+Knowing the bank's valuation can be useful to help you understand how much equity you have in an existing property.

 What is a bank valuation used for?